AllKind/iptables-bash_completion/README.md

 Additionally network addresses are taken from /etc/networks and get added to the list of possible completions.

+---

+Mac addresses are retrieved depending on the value of the environment variable _IPT_MAC_COMPL_MODE.
+If it is set to 'file', the variable _IPT_MACLIST_FILE is queried for a filename, which contains a list of mac addresses.
+The file should contain one mac address per line.
+Empty lines and comments (also after the address) are supported.
+Setting it to 'system', mac addresses are fetched from arp cache, /etc/ethers and the output of `ip link show`.
+Setting it to 'both' (the default, if unset), both methods are used.
+If _IPT_MAC_COMPL_MODE has any other value, no mac address completion is performed.

+---

 If a comma separated list is to be completed (i.e. state match), no space will be appended to the currently completed word.